kmules1/kmules1.github.io/ecumene/world/index.md

 #### Years since The Landing

 The calendar era of the Civic Calendar marks years since the Elves first landed on the Ecumene and brought civilization to Mankind.
-According to surviving Elven records, this took place on **Pý 4 Köktyl Tykktið 4108**, approximately halfway between the Southern Spring Equinox and the Southern Summer Solstice.
+According to surviving Elven records, this took place on **Tykktið 4108 Köktyl Pý 4**, approximately halfway between the Southern Spring Equinox and the Southern Summer Solstice.
 This functions as Year Zero for the Civic Calendar's predominant calendar era, *Ab Egressu* (AE).

 #### Indiction

 During the height of the empire, the imperial administration maintained a 20-year indiction cycle, used to track the reassessment of taxation rates on land et al. and later extended to include other civil service documentation.
-Following the Late Imperium Period, the indiction was only retained within the imperial core and eventually dropped during the reforms that began the Post-Imperium Period.
+Following the Late Imperium Period, the indiction was only retained within the imperial core.

+#### Date Format

+Dates in the Civic Calendar are rendered **Day Month [Indiction] Year**, e.g. *9 Fenarii [10a Indictione] anno 7130 ab Egressu*.
+This can be shortened to *9 Fen [10I] 7130*{.ae}.
+Outside of the Imperium proper, the Indiction is no longer recorded.

 ### Elven Calendar